 On Nov.
 30, our elevator will be out of service for routine maintenance.

-The New England Aquarium’s seadragon exhibit houses weedy and leafy seadragons, and nearly 25 additional species of invertebrates and fishes that naturally coexist with seadragons in their habitat—Australia’s temperate reefs.
+Spot weedy seadragons and other species of invertebrates and fishes that naturally coexist with seadragons in their native habitat—Australia’s temperate reefs.

-The leafy seadragon and weedy seadragon both use their exceptional camouflage to hide from hungry predators.
+- The weedy seadragons use their exceptional camouflage to hide from hungry predators.
 Challenge yourself.
 How many seadragons can you find during your visit?

-Seadragons live in Australia’s temperate reef, and our exhibit displays a little slice of this unique habitat.
+Seadragons live in Australia’s temperate reefs, and our exhibit displays a little slice of this unique habitat.
 Unlike tropical coral reefs, these temperate reefs are dominated by seaweeds, boulders, and soft corals.
-Aquarium artists hand made and painted the extremely realistic artificial rocks and corals in this exhibit.
+Aquarium artists handmade and painted the extremely realistic artificial rocks and coral in this exhibit.

 The Southern Australian Temperate Reef is home to many endemic species, meaning they are only found in a specific geographic region.
 As an endemic species, any changes to a seadragon's habitat due to threats like climate change can pose a challenge for them.
 You can help tackle climate change on a community level, which helps seadragons even if you don't live near them.

 Take a Look Around